-Russia halts oil supplies to Belarus amid economic talks
+Russia halts oil supplies to Belarus in push for closer ties

 Russian oil company Transneft confirmed the suspension, which does not affect oil transit to Europe or the supply of natural gas.

-Belarus has been relying on cheap energy and loans from Russia for more than a quarter century.
+Belarus relies on Russia for more than 80% of its overall energy needs, including gas.
+Over 90% of its crude oil imports come from Russia.
+And it has been has been relying on discounted prices and loans from Russia for more than a quarter century.

+But it has one point of leverage: Russia depends on Belarus to ship oil to wealthier markets in the rest of Europe.
+About 10% of Western Europe’s oil supplies come from Russia, via a pipeline transiting Belarus.

 The Kremlin has recently increased pressure on its ally, raising energy prices and cutting subsidies.
-It argued that Belarus should accept closer economic integration if it wants to continue receiving energy resources at Russia’s domestic prices.
+It argues that Belarus should accept closer economic integration if it wants to continue receiving energy resources at Russia’s domestic prices.

 Russian President Vladimir Putin and Belarusian President Alexander Lukashenko held two rounds of talks in December, but failed to reach an agreement on deeper integration and on oil and gas prices.